gdhanush27/Form-Pulse/Readme.md

   - Excel export with one click

 - **🔗 Smart Sharing**
-  - Copy form links with single click
+  - Copy form links with a single click
   - Responsive forms work on any device
   - Secure access controls